tcrundall/chronostar-tng/docs/source/quickstart.rst

 Each command  assumes you have a data as numpy array of shape :code:`(n_samples, n_features)` stored as a :code:`.npy` file.

+Data preparation
+^^^^^^^^^^^^^^^^
+Chronostar's front end expects data to be in a 2D array of shape `(n_samples, n_features)`.
+For current implementations, this translates to a `(n_stars, 6)` array where the 6 columns are `XYZUVW`.

+A CLI tool is under development to assist users in this, but it isn't ready yet.

+If you're using a subset of a Gaia fits file, we recommend saving an array of the source ids for the stars actually used, as this will prove useful mapping Chronostar results back to the fits table and is explicitly used by `plot-features`.

 Fitting a component
 ^^^^^^^^^^^^^^^^^^^
 This is for fitting a single component (e.g. a 6-D Gaussian) to the data.